 Here are the 5 most common cases where dental veneers could be the treatment of choice:

 Staining of teeth is highly prevalent.
 There are several different causes of tooth staining including:

 i) Intrinsic staining, which occurs on the inside of the tooth.

 For example, if the internal live tissue of the tooth (pulp) has been damaged due to bacterial infection, the tooth might appear discolored.

 Some intrinsic stains occur during early childhood.
-These include fluoride and tetracycline stains and stains due to conditions like enamel hypoplasia.
+These include fluoride and tetracycline staining, or stains due to conditions like enamel hypoplasia.

 ii) Extrinsic staining

-This means that the stain only lies on the exterior surface of the tooth.
+This means that the stain is on the exterior surface of the tooth.
 There can be various kinds of extrinsic stains.

-The following table presents the various colored stains and their causes:
+The following table presents the various colored extrinsic stains and their probable causes: